 mso-bidi-“Times New Roman”;}

-The LIHEAP Cash program, which provides grants to low-income individuals and families to heat their home, opens for applications Nov.
+The LIHEAP Cash program, which provides grants to low-income individuals and families to heat their homes, opened for applications Nov.
 1. Grants range from $200 to $1,000 and are based on household size, income and main source of heat.
 You need not have an unpaid bill to receive home heating energy assistance, and you can receive this money without being in the Cash Assistance program

 Additional money may be available if you have an emergency situation and are in jeopardy of losing your heat.
 Emergency situations include:

-- Broken heating equipment or leaking lines that must be fixed or replace.
+- Broken heating equipment or leaking lines that must be fixed or replaced

 Assistance with home heating crisis situations is available 24 hours a day by contacting the Allegheny County Department of Human Services at 1-800-851-3838.